apecloud/kubeblocks/docs/user_docs/quick-start/try-basic-kubeblocks-functions-on-playground.md

 # Try out basic functions of KubeBlocks on Playground
 This guide walks you through the quickest way to get started with KubeBlocks, demonstrating how to easily create a KubeBlocks demo environment (Playground) with simply one `kbcli` command.
-With Playground, you can try out KubeBlocks both on your local host (macOS) and on cloud environment (AWS).
+With Playground, you can try out KubeBlocks both on your local host (macOS) and on a cloud environment (AWS).

 <Tabs>
 <TabItem value="macOS" label="Local Host (macOS)" default>